Tryptamine: Synthesis

-Derivatives
+Analogues and derivatives

-The endogenous monoamine neurotransmitters serotonin (5-hydroxytryptamine or 5-HT) and melatonin (5-methoxy-N-acetyltryptamine), as well as trace amines like N-methyltryptamine (NMT), N,N-dimethyltryptamine (DMT), and bufotenin (N,N-dimethylserotonin), are derivatives of tryptamine.
+The endogenous monoamine neurotransmitters serotonin (5-hydroxytryptamine or 5-HT) and melatonin (5-methoxy-N-acetyltryptamine), as well as trace amines like N-methyltryptamine (NMT), dimethyltryptamine (DMT), and bufotenin (N,N-dimethylserotonin), are derivatives of tryptamine.

 All tryptamine derivatives possess a modified 2-aminoethyl group and/or the addition of a substituent on the indole.

 A variety of drugs, including both naturally occurring and pharmaceutical substances, are derivatives of tryptamine.
 These include the tryptamine psychedelics like psilocybin, psilocin, DMT, and 5-MeO-DMT; tryptamine stimulants, entactogens, psychedelics, and/or antidepressants like α-methyltryptamine (αMT) and α-ethyltryptamine (αET); triptan antimigraine agents like sumatriptan; certain antipsychotics like oxypertine; and the sleep aid melatonin.

 Various other drugs, including ergolines and lysergamides like the psychedelic lysergic acid diethylamide (LSD), the antimigraine agents ergotamine, dihydroergotamine, and methysergide, and the antiparkinsonian agents bromocriptine, cabergoline, lisuride, and pergolide; β-carbolines like harmine (some of which are monoamine oxidase inhibitors (MAOIs)); Iboga alkaloids like the hallucinogen ibogaine; yohimbans like the α_{2} blocker yohimbine; antipsychotics like ciclindole and flucindole; and the MAOI antidepressant metralindole, can all be thought of as cyclized tryptamine derivatives.

+Deuterated isotopologues of tryptamine include α,α-dideuterotryptamine and β,β-dideuterotryptamine, among others.

+A notable prodrug of tryptamine with sustained effects is N-(2-cyanoethyl)tryptamine (CE-T).

 Drugs very closely related to tryptamines, but technically not tryptamines themselves, include certain triptans like avitriptan and naratriptan; the antipsychotics sertindole and tepirindole; and the MAOI antidepressants pirlindole and tetrindole.

+History

+Tryptamine, referred to by the name 3-β-aminoethylindole, was first synthesized by Arthur James Ewins and Patrick Laidlaw in 1910.
+Subsequently, they referred to it by the name indolethylamine in 1912 and 1913.
+The name tryptamine first emerged by at least 1918.

+Following tryptamine's synthesis, N-methylated tryptamines like N-methyltryptamine (NMT) and dimethyltryptamine (DMT) were synthesized by Richard Manske in 1931.
+Subsequently, the chemical structure of serotonin (5-hydroxytryptamine; 5-HT) was identified—and hence serotonin was first "truly" discovered (having been isolated earlier in the 1930s)—by Maurice M. Rapport in 1949.
+The structural similarity between serotonin and the psychedelic drug LSD, a lysergamide and cyclized tryptamine that contains tryptamine within its structure, was noticed and described by Dilworth Wayne Woolley and Elliott Shaw in 1954.
+The hallucinogenic effects of simple tryptamines themselves were not discovered until those of bufotenin and DMT were elucidated in 1955 and 1956, for instance by Stephen Szára, soon after their first isolation from hallucinogenic snuffs.

+The psychedelic effects of tryptamine itself in humans were first reported by W. R. Martin and J. W. Sloan in 1970.